-- Equivalence exists when the outcomes of to achieving them may be totally different. - When equivalence is shown to exist between a new qualification and the qualifications or clinical experiencial learning you already have, further education or training to become a Clinical Scientist becomes unnecessary. - Equivalence via the Academy for Healthcare Science provides a pathway to registration as a Clinical Scientist with HCPC
+- Equivalence exists when the outcomes of two processes are directly comparable yet the paths to achieving them may be totally different. - When equivalence is shown to exist between a new qualification and the qualifications or clinical experiencial learning you already have, further education or training to become a Clinical Scientist becomes unnecessary. - Equivalence via the Academy for Healthcare Science provides a pathway to registration as a Clinical Scientist with HCPC